The 7 SRE Principles [And How to Put Them Into Practice]

 SRE principles vs DevOps principles

 SRE and DevOps both operate based on a set of principles.
 Both sets of principles drive alignment towards business goals.
 Some of their principles overlap.
 When comparing SRE vs DevOps, the biggest difference is that DevOps principles describe goals.
 SRE principles describe processes to achieve goals.
-In this sense, SRE best practices are a way of implementing DevOps principles.
+In this sense, SRE best practices are a way for operations teams to implement DevOps principles.

 The seven principles of SRE